GLOBAL MARKETS-Alcoa results lifts shares; dollar up vs yen

 Commonwealth Foreign Exchange in Washington.

-bank was likely to adopt a 2 percent inflation target at the
+central bank was likely to adopt a 2 percent inflation target at

 the government promising to pursue bold monetary easing steps.